droidacts/DrangeNotes/README.md

 - Jan 2024:
 The project is now configured for android studio hedgehog with build tools SDK 34.
-The app has been tested only on one old android phone running 7.1.1.
+The app has been tested only on old android phones running 7.1.1 & 9.0.
 If you update the initial DB file in assets, an app uninstall + phone reboot may be needed.

 ### Summary